Annie14254/bike-trail-explore/README.md

 * [Screenshots of webpage](#screenshots-of-webpage)

 ## Project description
 - Welcome to Ride Guide!
-A bike trail application that shows you various different biking trails around you.
+A bike trail application that shows you various different bike trails around you.
 Whether you're trying to go for a casual ride or seeking an adrenaline rush, then Ride Guide is the app for you!
-Aside being able to see various different trails, as long as you're logged in you can leave your own reviews on each trail for all others to see aswell.
-Lastly if you're logged in you can also create a profile page listing off some of your favorite trails!
+Aside being able to see various different trails, as long as you're logged in you can view and edit your profile aswell as be able to leave a comment/review of your favorite trail at the bottom of the home page.

 ## Team members
 - Annie, Peter, Tyler, Nawal, Alex, & Linkin